TekRekon/rutgers-judgemyprof-extension/README.md

 8. Your extension will be loaded into Chrome.
 You should see its icon appear in the Chrome toolbar, and it will be listed on the Extensions page.

 ## Usage

-1. **Navigate**: Visit the Rutgers course registration portal.
+1. **Navigate**: Visit any Rutgers course portal

 2. **Browse Courses**: Explore course offerings and view class details.

-3. **Instant Ratings**: Professor ratings and reviews will be displayed next to their names as they are scraped.
+3. **Instant Ratings**: Professor ratings and reviews will be displayed next to their names

-## Future Goals
+## Future

-- Cache professor ratings to speed up the loading of each rating field

-- Ensure the correct professor is scraped by using their department name

-- Scrape additional metrics about each professor

-- scrape Rutgers SIRS data

-- OnHover popup for each professor rating displaying additional information
+- Add support for Firefox and Microsoft Edge

+## Contact

+- If you have any questions or concerns, feel free to contact us: techideas4me@gmail.com